vzakharchenko/forge-sql-orm/README.md

     .where(eq(users.active, true));

-  // Raw SQL with multi-level caching const rawUsers = await forgeSQL.executeCacheable(
+  // Raw SQL with multi-level caching
+  // ⚠️ IMPORTANT: When using executeCacheable(), all table names must be wrapped with backticks (`) const rawUsers = await forgeSQL.executeCacheable(
-    "SELECT id, name FROM users WHERE active = ?", [true],
+    "SELECT id, name FROM `users` WHERE active = ?", [true],
     300 // TTL in seconds
   );